felipebita/credit_risk/README.md

 **2.2 - Machine Learning Modeling**

-For this project, seven ML models for classification: Naive Bayes (NB), Logistic Regression (LR), K-Nearest Neighbors (KNN), Suport Vector Machine (SVM), Random Forest (RF), Multilayer perceptron (MLP), Light Gradient Boosting Machine (LGBM) and XGBoost (XGB); were evaluted considering four metrics: Balanced Accuracy, Precision, Recall, F1 and Kappa; in a 5-fold cross validation strategy.
+For this project, seven ML models for classification: Logistic Regression (LR), Random Forest (RF), Light Gradient Boosting Machine (LGBM), XGBoost (XGB) Multilayer perceptron (MLP); were evaluted considering four metrics: Balanced Accuracy, Precision, Recall, F1, Kappa and AUC; in a 5-fold cross validation strategy.
 Scalled and not scalled data were tested and hyperparameter tunning was done for the best model.

 **2.3 - Company Expansion Strategy**